hyperion-ml/hyperion/egs/sre19-av-v/v0.2/README.md

 # SRE19-AV-V/v0.1

-Recipe for face recognition in videos based on insightface repo
+Recipe for face recognition in videos based on PyTorch pre-trained RetinaFace face detector and ArcFace Embeddings

 ## Dependencies